What Makes a Good Rhythm Guitar Player?

 A great rhythm guitarist uses dynamics like a drummer uses their entire kit.
 They know how to hit the strings harder on beats two and four to lock in with the snare, creating that pocket that makes people move.
 They can lighten up during a verse to make the chorus really explode later, building tension and release into the arrangement itself.

-Even if you’re playing alone in your room, accenting those backbeats can get toes tapping without a drummer in sight.
+Even if you’re playing alone, accenting those backbeats can get toes tapping without a drummer in sight.
 Dynamics are what make simple progressions feel alive instead of repetitive.

 You can change nothing but how hard you play, and suddenly the whole song feels different.
 Your rhythm should feel like a full rhythm section, even when you’re playing solo.